Small Gift Basket Ideas That Look Expensive (But Aren’t)

 4. The Bookworm Basket

-For that friend who’s happiest curled up with a novel.
+Perfect for that friend who’s happiest curled up with a novel, this basket is cozy, thoughtful, and encourages a little me-time.

 What to Buy: